ActBlue: Organization

 ActBlue does not endorse individual candidates.
 Use of the platform is open to Democratic and progressive campaigns, candidates, committees, and 501(c)4 organizations.
 501(c)3 organizations are able to use the platform through ActBlue Charities.

 Groups that use ActBlue pay a 3.95% credit card processing fee.
 As a nonprofit, ActBlue runs its own separate fundraising program and accepts tips on contributions to pay for its expenses.

 Campaign donation reporting

-ActBlue reports the donors' names and amounts for all contributions processed to federal campaigns to the Federal Election Commission, regardless of the amount.
+ActBlue, acting as a conduit under election law, must report the donors' names and amounts to the Federal Election Commission for all contributions to federal campaigns, regardless of the amount.
 This information is listed on the Internet.
 In contrast, small donors who contribute up to $200 directly to a federal campaign are not automatically reported to the FEC.

 In 2024, the Institute for Free Speech sued the FEC over the discrepancy whereby small donors utilizing conduits ActBlue or WinRed are automatically made public but same-sized direct donations are not.